rob-blackbourn/blog/_posts/2020-06-11-example-js-dataframe.md

 ## Thoughts

-Obviously there's a lot  ina pandas DataFrame not covered here, but I think this demonstrates how the basic syntax could be achieved.
+Obviously there's a lot  in a pandas DataFrame not covered here, but I think this demonstrates how the basic syntax could be achieved.